- Small business owners nowadays have a website, social media accounts and maybe even a weekly newsletter.

 7. Get an electronic signature

 As you will be conducting more business online, it will be very useful to register an electronic signature for your business.
-In this way you will be able to sign contracts and approve of transactions online.
+In this way, you will be able to sign contracts and approve of transactions online.
 Contact your lawyer for more information on registering an electronic signature.

 Starting an online business or taking your business onto the Internet is nothing to be worried about.
-The best decision you can take for your business is to keep it up to the latest industry developments with a great website storefront and active social media accounts.
+The best decision you can make for your business is to keep it up to the latest industry developments with a great website storefront and active social media accounts.

-If you don’t know where to start consult your IT specialist and lawyer to make sure you are doing everything right.
+If you don’t know where to start, consult your IT specialist and lawyer to make sure you are doing everything right.